 A military pension is extremely valuable, so think of this in terms of protecting your future income rather than being unfair to your former spouse.
 A lawyer can advise on other ways to transfer funds to your ex-spouse should you wish to do so.

-You may be able to keep 100% of your military pension entitlement – it really depends on the circumstances.
+You may be able to keep 100% of your military pension entitlement – it really does depend on your particular circumstances.

 What is your Military Pension Worth?
 Getting the right valuation is critical